Support Us Button Widget

 Overland Park Farmers’ Market

 A $34 million transformation is coming to the award-winning open-air market.
 Upgrades include building an indoor pavilion for year-round use, alongside enhancing the area’s stone patio + utilities hookups.
-Put down the reusable tote bags, everybody — no construction timeline has been released yet.
+Put down the reusable tote bags, everybody — the Clock Tower Landing Project is expected to wrap by summer 2026.

 Pennway-Point Ferris Wheel KCtoday